Star Trek: Strange New Worlds season 1: Writing

-In addition to the comedy "hijinks" of "Spock Amok" and the horror of "All Those Who Wander", other genres explored in the season include "storybook escapism" in "The Elysium Kingdom" and the pirate-themed "The Serene Squall".
-The latter episode emphasizes the idea that there are uncharted areas of space where the Enterprise cannot contact Starfleet.
-Myers explained that one of their main goals was to remind audiences that this period of the franchise's timeline is "the age of exploration" compared to later-set series such as The Next Generation in which communications with Starfleet are often instantaneous.
-"Children of the Comet" introduces a tragic backstory for cadet Nyota Uhura, who the writers felt had not been explored much despite the character's important role throughout the Star Trek franchise.
+In addition to the comedy hijinks of "Spock Amok" and the horror of "All Those Who Wander", other genres explored in the season include storybook escapism in "The Elysian Kingdom" and the pirate-themed "The Serene Squall".
+The latter emphasizes the idea that there are uncharted areas of space where the Enterprise cannot contact Starfleet.
+Myers explained that one of their main goals was to remind audiences that this period of the franchise's timeline is "the age of exploration" compared to later series such as The Next Generation in which communications with Starfleet are often instantaneous.
+"Children of the Comet" introduces a tragic backstory for cadet Nyota Uhura, who the writers felt had not been explored much despite the character's important role throughout the franchise.
 Taking inspiration from the military experience of some of the writers, they felt it would be interesting if Uhura was unsure about being a member of Starfleet.
-This informs her character "journey" for the season, tying into the character Hemmer who becomes a mentor for Uhura.
-Pike's character arc for the season sees him struggling with the knowledge that he will suffer a horrible accident in the future, which he saw in a vision during the second season of Discovery.
-This storyline culminates in the season finale, when Pike is shown a future where he avoids the accident but Spock is injured instead.
-The episode combined three big ideas from the writers room: it retells the events of an Original Series episode, "Balance of Terror", with the series' cast and modern effects; it tells a "The Ghost of Christmas Future"-inspired story where Pike is visited by an older version of himself; and it explores why Spock is "willing to go to unbelievable lengths" for Pike in the Original Series episode "The Menagerie".
-Goldsman said the episode was about changing Pike's fate from a "curse" to a choice, and Mount said Pike was "more resolute" and free after deciding not to try change his future.
+This informs her character arc for the season, tying into the character Hemmer who becomes a mentor for Uhura.
+Pike's arc for the season sees him struggling with the knowledge that he will suffer a horrible accident in the future, which he saw in a vision during the second season of Discovery.
+This storyline culminates in the season finale, "A Quality of Mercy", when Pike sees a future where he avoids the accident but Spock is injured instead.
+The episode combined three big ideas from the writers' room: it retells the events of an Original Series episode, "Balance of Terror", with the series' cast and modern effects; it tells a "The Ghost of Christmas Future"-inspired story where Pike is visited by an older version of himself; and it explores why Spock is "willing to go to unbelievable lengths" for Pike in the Original Series episode "The Menagerie" (1966).
+Goldsman said the episode was about changing Pike's fate from a curse to a choice, and Mount said Pike was more resolute and free after deciding not to try to change his future.